kimwalisch/primesieve/README.md

 > nmake -f Makefile.msvc
 ```

+Building primesieve is covered in more detail in the [INSTALL](INSTALL) file.

 ### primesieve console application
 The primesieve console application can print and count primes and
 prime k-tuplets and find the nth prime.
 Below are two usage examples,